Quickly import people, co-create and share your organization chart in 3 steps

 Let's show you how to do both.

-Public link sharing
+Scenario link sharing

-In Functionly, you're able to create and share a public link or URL to specific org chart scenarios in your workspace.
+In Functionly, you're able to create and share a scenario link or URL to specific org chart scenarios in your workspace.
 These work much like you may have experienced with sharing links to files on Google Drive or Microsoft Onedrive.

 It's also possible to embed your org chart into some websites such as Notion or Confluence using your live link. 💡